wikimedia/mediawiki-extensions-Popups/docs/adr/0007-prefer-running-qunit-tests-in-node-js.md

 ## Decision

-QUnit tests will be migrated from `tests/qunit/ext.popups/` to `tests/node-qunit/` and will be run by the script `npm run test:node` in a node environment with access to QUnit, a fake jsdom, and jQuery.
+QUnit tests will be migrated from `tests/qunit/ext.popups/` to `tests/node-qunit/` and will be run by the script `npm run test:unit` in a node environment with access to QUnit, a fake jsdom, and jQuery.
 Powered by the node package `mw-node-qunit`.